postwait/node-trial/README.md

   this.ok(false, "this test will certainly fail");
 }

-A test that includes this job must have a plan equal to 3.
+A test that includes this test must have a plan equal to 3.
 Due to the asynchronous nature of many tests, the framework will wait until three tests checks report back before considering the test complete.
 If you trigger too few, it will hang waiting (as expected).
 If you